-A four-year member of the Tennessee Tech men's basketball team, Mitchell Hill joins the Golden Eagles in a new role for the 2014-15 season, serving as a graduate assistant for operations.
+A four-year member of the Tennessee Tech men's basketball team, Mitchell Hill joins the Golden Eagles in a new role for the 2014-15 season, serving as a graduate assistant manager.

 A native of Cookeville, Hill played three seasons under Tech head coach Steve Payne after redshirting his freshman season.
 He appeared in 43 contests over that span, inlcuding all 29 of his sophomore season.
 He sparked the Golden Eagles to a come-from-behind, 77-73 win at Eastern Illinois in 2012-13, playing a career-high 29 minutes, making a career-best three 3-pointers, and hauling a career-high three rebounds.